laviniaflorentina/Tutorials/ArtificialNeuralNets/algorithms.md

 Clustering is the task for identifying similarity among items in order to group them – without having a name for that group (a label).

+Determining the optimal number of clusters in a dataset is a fundamental issue in pursuing with a K-Means or K-medoids clustering algorithms.
+Other algorithms such as DBSCAN and OPTICS do not require this parameter, while hierarchical clustering avoids the problem altogether.

+The optimal number of clusters can be identified from data by applying direct methods (such as elbow and silhouette) or statistical testing methods (such as gap statistic).
+There are many other methods that have been published for identifying the optimal number of clusters, but these are the most commons used ones.

 **When do we use Clustering Algorithms?**

 These algorithms are used for problems such as: